 The weight limit for Extendable Flatbed Trailers is slightly different than that of the Standard Flatbed Trailer by about 5,000 pounds: 1,000 – 43,000 pounds.

 EXTENDABLE FLATBED LEGAL SHIPMENT HEIGHT

-Technically 9 feet tall, but the rule of thumb is to keep it a 8 feet and 6 inches.
+Technically 9 feet tall, but the rule of thumb is to keep it at 8 feet and 6 inches.
 This is to allow room for mistakes and is recognized by all professional truckers as the ‘standard height’ for a Flatbed load.
 Anything over 9 feet tall however, will need a permit.
-Over-Dimensional (OD), and getting a permit at that point will be mandatory.
+It will be Over-Dimensional (OD), and getting a permit at that point will be mandatory.